What is a Drug Labeling Expert?

 The drug label is intended to me a constantly evolving body of data which is designed to be regularly updated with clinical studies, including FDA-mandated Phase 4 studies required upon drug approval.

-However, any clinical study showing a significant clinical safety or clinical efficacy finding may be included in the text of the drug label at the discretion of the drug manufacturer.
+However, any clinical study showing a significant clinical safety or clinical efficacy finding may be included in the text of the drug label at the discretion of the manufacturer.

 Under previous law, on the reference (or brand drug manufacturer) were required to publish safety information about their drugs with the FDA’s reporting requirements.